The Historical Society presents a variety of programs and tours at Historic Montgomery Cemetery throughout the year.

 Upcoming Events at Historic Montgomery Cemetery

 The Historical Society of Montgomery County announces a special combination event on Saturday, August 19, 2017, that looks at the symbolic meanings of tombstones.
-The event will feature a walking tour of Historic Montgomery Cemetery that begins at 10:00 am with stops that highlight the art found on Victorian era stones.
+The event will feature a walking tour of Historic Montgomery Cemetery that begins at 7:00 pm with stops that highlights some of the symbolic representations found on the cemetery’s gravestones.
 This walking tour will be followed by light refreshments inside the Cemetery’s gatehouse with a presentation from 7:45 pm to 8:30 pm.
 The presentation will be provided by historian Tammy Schane who will discuss many of the symbols found on tombstones throughout the region.

 Tammy E. Schane holds a B.S. from Syracuse University in Journalism and History, and is currently pursuing a M.A. in Public History from LaSalle University.
-She has worked for Heritage Conservancy, a land trust located in Doylestown, Pennsylvania that also furthers the cause of historic preservation.
-She serves as the Membership and Outreach Activities Coordinator and also is the lead docent at the Conservancy’s headquarters, historic Aldie Mansion.
-She also volunteers as a tour guide at Doylestown Cemetery and has researched and written a tour about the site’s 19th-century tombstone symbols and their meanings.
-She lectures on her research of 18th- and 19th-century cemeteries to historical societies and other groups, and in 2016, she published a book called, Engraved: The Meanings Behind 19th-Century Tombstone Symbols.
+She has worked for Heritage Conservancy in Doylestown, Pennsylvania as the membership coordinator and lead docent of tours of historic Aldie Mansion.
+She currently volunteers as a tour guide at Doylestown Cemetery and has researched and written a tour about the site’s 19th-century tombstone symbols and their meanings.
+She lectures on her research of 18th- and 19th-century cemeteries to historical societies and other groups, and in 2016, she published a book called, “Engraved: The Meanings Behind 19th-Century Tombstone Symbols.”

-With almost 6000 known burials, Historic Montgomery Cemetery holds the remains of some of the most prominent citizens, veterans and reformers in the county and nation.
+With almost 6,000 known burials, Historic Montgomery Cemetery holds the remains of some of the most prominent citizens, veterans and reformers in the county and nation.
 From five Civil War generals to many captains of industry, it tells the story of the nation through the lives it represents.
 The entrance to Montgomery Cemetery is at the end of Hartranft Avenue, off of West Main Street, Norristown.
 Parking during the event will be made available inside the Cemetery gates.